Knight Rider (2008 TV series): Development

-In the spring of 2007, NBCUniversal chief executive Jeff Zucker hired Ben Silverman as chief NBC programmer, and asked him to help bring NBC out of last place in network ratings.
+In the spring of 2007, NBCUniversal chief executive Jeff Zucker hired Ben Silverman as chief NBC programmer.
+He asked Silverman to help bring NBC out of last place in network ratings.
 One of Silverman's early moves was to try to revive old franchises like Knight Rider and American Gladiators.
 Silverman, in a deal endorsed by Ford Motor Company, the car supplier, approved production.
 In advance of its anticipated weekly run, the new Knight Rider series was introduced with a television movie on February 17, 2008.
 The new series premiered on NBC on September 24, 2008 and led the network's Wednesday evening lineup, along with Deal or No Deal and Lipstick Jungle.
 On October 21, 2008, NBC gave the show a full season order of 22 episodes, where all of the episodes that aired on TV are also available on NBC, the PlayStation Network Video Store, Xbox Live Marketplace, Hulu Plus (available only for computer streaming, not TV or mobile streaming), and iTunes Store.
 The episodes are available in high-definition and standard-definition formats.

 Retooling

 On November 10, 2008, NBC reformatted the show in an effort to more closely resemble the storyline of its predecessor.
-Yancey Arias, Bruce Davison, and Sydney Tamiia Poitier's characters were removed from the series after the end of their original thirteen episode commitment starting with a two-part episode scheduled to air in January 2009.
+Starting with a two-part episode airing in January 2009, Yancey Arias, Bruce Davison, and Sydney Tamiia Poitier's characters were removed from the series after the end of the actors' original thirteen episode commitment.
 The show continued with a more character-driven focus on Michael and KITT.